alanzanattadev/atom-molecule-dev-environment/DOCUMENTATION.md

     import type {TargetConfig} from "../TargetConfigurationFeature/Types/types.js.flow";
     import type {TaskAPI} from "../DevtoolLoadingFeature/Types/types.js";
-    import ansiToHtml from 'ansi-to-html';
-    import moment from 'moment';
     import path from 'path';

 >Don't worry about them for now, we'll use them in a couple of steps.